 Walk through the lane where garlands are being made out of fresh flowers.
 You would suddenly feel the flowers in the air, a sudden smoothening of the nerves with the fragrance all around.

-This spiritual trail is one of those trails that you can always do, whether you live in Delhi or you are just visiting it.
+This Spiritual Trail at Old Delhi is one of those trails that you can always do, whether you live in Delhi or you are just visiting it.